GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

     A :doc:`psxy` -like tool to produce KML overlays for Google Earth.
 Previously found in the misc supplement.

-:doc:`gmtsimplify`
-    A line-reduction tool for coastlines and similar lines.
-Previously found in the misc supplement under the name gmtdp (this name is recognized when GMT is running in compatibility mode).

 :doc:`gmtconnect`
     Connect individual lines whose end points match within given tolerance.
     Previously known as gmtstitch in the misc supplement (this name is recognized